apache/hudi/rfc/rfc-51/rfc-51.md

 ### Write

-One Design Idea is that **Write CDC files as little as possible, and reuse data files as much as possible**.
+The idea is to **Write CDC files as little as possible, and reuse data files as much as possible**.

-Hoodie writes data by `HoodieWriteHandle`.
+Hudi writes data by `HoodieWriteHandle`.
 We notice that only `HoodieMergeHandle` and it's subclasses will receive both the old record and the new-coming record at the same time, merge and write.
 So we will add a `LogFormatWriter` in these classes.
 If there is CDC data need to be written out, then call this writer to write out a log file which consist of `CDCBlock`.
 The CDC log file will be placed in the same position as the base files and other log files, so that the clean service can clean up them without extra work.
 The file structure is like: